gy19ynk/Assessment_1/README.md

 # LICENSE
-This project is licensed under the MIT LICENSE, for further details on the license see #license#
+This project is licensed under the MIT LICENSE, for further details on the license see license in the repository